azogue/psychrocam/README.md

 export CUSTOM_PATH="./custom_config"
 export REDIS_PWD="customultrasecurepassword"

-# Use one or the other depending on your host:
+# Use one or the other depending on your host architecture:
-# export LABEL="x86"
+# export LABEL=x64
-export LABEL="rpi3_slim"
+export LABEL=rpi3

+# Pull the container from docker hub:
+docker pull azogue/psychrocam:${LABEL}
 docker-compose up -d

+# Or build it
+docker-compose up -d --build
 ```

 ## Customize